Förster resonance energy transfer: Applications

-The applications of fluorescence resonance energy transfer (FRET) have expanded tremendously in the last 25 years, and the technique has become a staple in many biological and biophysical fields.
+The applications of FRET, mostly with fluorophore donors, have expanded tremendously in the last 25 years, and the technique has become a staple in many biological and biophysical fields.
 FRET can be used as a spectroscopic ruler to measure distance and detect molecular interactions in a number of systems and has applications in biology and biochemistry.

 Proteins

 FRET is often used to detect and track interactions between proteins.
 Additionally, FRET can be used to measure distances between domains in a single protein by tagging different regions of the protein with fluorophores and measuring emission to determine distance.
 This provides information about protein conformation, including secondary structures and protein folding.
 This extends to tracking functional changes in protein structure, such as conformational changes associated with myosin activity.
 Applied in vivo, FRET has been used to detect the location and interactions of cellular structures including integrins and membrane proteins.

 Membranes

 FRET can be used to observe membrane fluidity, movement and dispersal of membrane proteins, membrane lipid-protein and protein-protein interactions, and successful mixing of different membranes.
 FRET is also used to study formation and properties of membrane domains and lipid rafts in cell membranes and to determine surface density in membranes.